suprsend/suprsend-react-core/README.md

 # SuprSend React Core SDK

-This library provides hooks and context providers to intergrate SuprSend features like InApp feed, Preferences etc in react applications.This is a wrapper around the [@suprsend/web-sdk](https://github.com/suprsend/suprsend-web-sdk).
+This library provides hooks and context providers to intergrate SuprSend features like InApp feed, Preferences etc in react applications.
+This is a wrapper around the [@suprsend/web-sdk](https://github.com/suprsend/suprsend-web-sdk).
 Use this library if you want to build UI from scratch.
 If you want react drop-in UI components, use [@suprsend/react](https://github.com/suprsend/suprsend-react-sdk).

 - Refer type definitions for this library [here](https://github.com/suprsend/suprsend-react-core/blob/main/src/interface.ts).